yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

 `level` specifys the column representing property `pointlevel` of `MethodTable`.
 It only works for which `signaltable` is `ColumnDataTable`; otherwise, it falls back to use `pointlevel`.

 `analytetable.txt` needs to contain analyte names, index of their internal standards, and index of of other analytes whose calibration curve is used.
+The column names are fixed for these three columns.
 ```
-analytes isd   calibration
+analytes isd   calibration other_information
-analyte1 isd1  calibration_analyte_id1
+analyte1 isd1  calibration_analyte_id1 other_information1
-analyte2 isd2  calibration_analyte_id2
+analyte2 isd2  calibration_analyte_id2 other_information2
-.
-.
-.
+⋮
 ```
-The delimiter should be "\t".
+The delimiter should be "\t", and the order of columns does not matter.

 ### *.at
 It can contain multiple `*.dt`.
 The file names must start from an integer, `_` and `name.dt`, e.g. `0_area.dt`.
 The integer is for the order of reading into `AnalysisTable`, and `name` will be the key.
 The name of signal data is determined in `method.mt/config.txt`.